abid365/python_mini_games/README.md

 - Start running and respond with prompts according to the terminal
 ---

-## Or you can run these programs using Repltit
+## Or you can run these programs using Replit

 - Go to the link 👉 [![Run on Repl.it](https://replit.com/badge/github/abid365/python_mini_games)](https://replit.com/new/github/abid365/python_mini_games)
 - Click your desired program